 Similar to Microsoft Office, each program of the Adobe’s Creative Suite has a specialized purpose.
 All Adobe products can save or “export” to PDF.

-Photoshop is designed for image and bitmap manipulation, such as correcting contrast and color on photographs destined for publication for print or the internet.
+Photoshop is designed for image and bitmap manipulation, such as correcting contrast and color on photographs to be used in print or online.
 While it is possible to do design work in Photoshop, it is not recommended for print output.

-InDesign is Adobe’s flagship graphic layout program and can be used to design and layout everything from business cards, brochures, books, e-publications, magazines, and newspapers.
+InDesign is Adobe’s graphic layout program.
+It can be used to design and layout a myriad of materials such as business cards, brochures, and magazines.

 Illustrator is designed for vector graphic manipulation and creation.
-It can also be a very useful tool for layout, but multi-page documents are not its strongest point.
+It can also be a very useful tool for creating layouts; however, the program is not optimized for multi-page documents.

 Notice Warning Concerning Copyright Restrictions

 The copyright law of the United States (title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specific conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
-If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that the user may be liable for copyright infringement.
-The University of the District of Columbia, Reproduction Center reserves the right to refuse to accept a copying order if, in its judgment, the fulfillment of the order would involve violation of copyright law.
+If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” the user may be liable for copyright infringement.
+The Reproduction Center reserves the right to reject a copy order if, in its judgment, the fulfillment of the order would constitute a violation of copyright law.